tomastokar/Neural-Additive-Models/README.md

 ## Description
 <p align="justify">
-This repository contains Pytorch implementation of neural additive models (NAMs) as previously described in [Agarwal et al., 2020] along its demonstration across four different datasets obtained from <code>responsibly.ai</code> (https://docs.responsibly.ai/index.html) [Barocas et al., 2017].
+This repository contains Pytorch implementation of neural additive models (NAMs) as previously described in [Agarwal et al., 2020] along its demonstration on COMPAS datasets obtained from <code>responsibly.ai</code> (https://docs.responsibly.ai/index.html) [Barocas et al., 2017].
 </p>

-These datasets include:
-  * COMPAS
-  * German Credit Dataset
-  * Adults Dataset
-  * FICO

-## Requirements
+## Running

-  * python >= 3.7
-  * pytorch >= 1.5

-To run the demos, you may first want to create conda environment and to install all dependencies:
+To run the demo, you may first want to create conda environment and to install all dependencies:
 ```S
 conda env create -f environment.yml
 ```